Azores itinerary: 3 beautiful islands in 10 days

 Your first day on Sao Miguel will be all about exploring Furnas.
 This charming little town is situated inside a dormant volcanic crater and is surrounded by the most beautiful lush nature.

 Visit its steaming fumaroles, walk around its crater lake, stroll around the tropical gardens of Terra Nostra Park and hike to the mystical Salto do Rosal waterfall.
-Round off the day with a relaxing soak in Dona Beija hot springs (book tickets in advance).
+Round off the day with a relaxing soak in Dona Beija hot springs (be sure to book tickets in advance).

-Me looking at the thin Salto do Rosal waterfall, nestled inside a narrow canyon near Furnas
+Me standing on a big rock and looking at the thin Salto do Rosal waterfall, nestled inside a narrow green canyon near Furnas.

 Salto do Rosal

-I also wanted to visit Grena Park to explore its hiking trails and waterfalls, and Pico do Ferro viewpoint for a panoramic view of Furnas Lake but ran out of time.
-Furnas was my favorite town on the island.
-I could have easily spent a whole week here.
+I also wanted to visit Grena Park to explore its hiking trails and waterfalls, and Pico do Ferro viewpoint for a panoramic view of Furnas Lake but unfortunately we ran out of time.
+Furnas was my favorite town on the island and I could have easily spent a whole week here.

 Spend the next three nights in Furnas.